-Based on air traffic control tower records, the existing split between local and itinerant operations is approximately 45 percent local and 55 percent itinerant.
-Local activity is defined as an arrival or departure performed by an aircraft operating in the traffic pattern, including touch-and-go operations or within the Airport's airspace.
-An itinerant operation involves arrivals and departures where the aircraft transitions in and out of the Airport's airspace.
-The majority of the Airport's activity is conducted by single-engine, piston aircraft.
-Airport personnel have noticed an increase in activity by small business jet aircraft over last few years.
-According to Airport officials, business jet activity is estimated to account for approximately 4% of total Airport activity.
+Based on airport traffic control tower records, the existing split between local and itinerant operations is about 60 percent local and 40 percent itinerant.
+Local activity is defined as an arrival or departure performed by an aircraft operating in the traffic pattern (including touch-and-go operations) or within the Airport's airspace.
+Touch-and-go operations are considered two operations, an arrival and a departure.
+An itinerant operation is defined as an operation where an aircraft is transitioning in and out of the Airport's airspace.